waqasnazir03/voithos/docs/ceph-install.md

 In the deployed servers hosting the OSD roles, check ceph.conf's `osd memory target` value.
 Sometimes ceph-ansible picks a value that is WAY too high.
-This is the ammount of ram **each** OSD service will use under high load.
+This is the amount of ram **each** OSD service will use under high load.